-The focus of my research: My research is centered on political philosophy, feminist philosophy, and the intersection of each with moral epistemology.
+The focus of my research: My research is centered on social and political philosophy, feminist philosophy, and the intersection of each with moral epistemology.
 In other words, I am interested in the justification of moral principles regarding social justice generally and gender justice specifically.

 My current book project: How Moral Progress Happens.
 What can philosophers learn about moral epistemology from the study of moral revolutions?
 The moral revolution constituted by the abolition of slavery in the United States provides a real world test for how moral principles can be successfully justified even amidst deep social division.
 Once the most divisive issue in American political life, slavery is now a paradigm case of injustice.
 I argue that understanding how this happened is of more than just empirical interest, and in fact has normative implications for what role intuitions play in moral justification, how to overcome testimonial injustice, and to what extent moral perception is theory-laden.

 "Privilege: What Is It, Who Has It, and What Should We Do About It?" in Ethics, Left and Right (edited by Bob Fischer).
 Oxford University Press, 2020, pp. 457-464.